 As said earlier, probably get more relevant info from this Forum!

-1967 Spitfire mk2: Pale Blue.
+1967 Spitfire mk2: Wedgewood Blue.
 Bought November 2010.
 Almost seems civilised.
 Car has done a RBRR (Dave Picton 2010).
-Might finish off the 1300 engine and o'd gearbox installation soon!
-Only 3 Triumph cars now!!!
+Blimey, could be on the road soon!